brandonerose/Rosyverse/README.md

 Rosyverse is an evolving pre-CRAN set of packages maintained by Brandon Rose, MD, MPH.
 It is important to continue to run `Rosyverse::update_all()` while you are using this set of related packages.
-Please out if there are issues with installation, documentation, or packages.
+Please reach out if there are issues with installation, documentation, or packages.

 ``` r